yetmorecode/ghidra-lx-loader/README.md

 ## Features

 * Adds support for LX and LE-style executable formats to Ghidra
-* Full support for 32 bit offset fixups (also across page boundaries)
+* Full support for 16/32-bit offset fixups (type 5 & 7), 32-bit self-ref fixups (type 8), 16:16 pointer fixups (type 2) and 16-bit selector fixups (type 2)
+* Unimplemented fixups (not seen anywhere yet, type 1 & 4 are undefined by spec): byte fixups (type 0), 16:32 pointer fixups (type 6)
-* Unhandled fixups will be logged (if any)
+* Unhandled fixups will be logged
-* Loader option to manually override the object base addresses
+* Loader option to manually override the object base addresses and segment selectors

-## Manually overriding base addresses
+## Manually overriding base addresses and segment selectors

-The loader can be instructed to manually override the base addresses of the executable's objects.
-I use this to feed Ghidra the same memory layout I find in the dosbox debugger.
+The loader can be instructed to manually override the base addresses and selectors of the executable's objects.
+I use this to feed Ghidra the same memory layout and segment selectors as I find in the dosbox debugger.
 In return I can use the same addresses found in Ghidra to set breakpoints in the debugger etc.

 To override the base addresses, just enter a comma-seperated list of hex values into the field: